azhu1223/dinner-is-servered/README.md

 make
 ```

-During the build process, all resources from the *resources* directory will be copied to the build direcotry, so the server may access them.
+During the build process, all resources from the *resources* directory will be copied to the build directory, so the server may access them.

 ## Testing

 The *build-server.sh* shell script will run tests automatically.
-Alternatively, you can manually ruin tests from the build directory with the command:
+Alternatively, you can manually run tests from the build directory with the command:

 `make test`

 The test results are viewable in the terminal.
-To view the test logs, you can examine the contentes of the *Testing* directory located in the build directory.
+To view the test logs, you can examine the contents of the *Testing/Temporary* directory located in the build directory.

 ### Test Coverage